 Cloth masks have become a new fashion statement in 2020, as more and more people are creating homemade masks to help slow the spread of COVID-19.
 But, the benefit is not just uniquely-designed masks.

-Centers for Disease Control and Prevention (CDC) recommends wearing a cloth mask in public where other social distancing measures are difficult to maintain like grocery stores, clinics and pharmacies, and especially in areas of the U.S. with significant community-based transmission.
+Centers for Disease Control and Prevention (CDC) recommends wearing a cloth mask in public when around people outside of their household, especially where other social distancing measures are difficult to maintain like grocery stores, clinics and pharmacies.

 Benefits of a cloth mask